arp242/zdb/README.md

 Usage
 -----
 ### Connecting
+You first need to register a driver similar to how you register a driver for database/sql; several drivers are available:

+- zgo.at/drivers/zdb-pq
+- zgo.at/drivers/zdb-mysql
+- zgo.at/drivers/zdb-go-sqlite3

+Simply importing this package is enough; e.g.:

+    import _ "zgo.at/zdb-pq"

 `Connect()` opens a new connection, runs migrations, and/or creates a database if it doesn't exist yet.
 A basic example: